-Whenever you want to attach a data (e.g. a table containing results of an analysis) to an AST, you have to register it as an internal state.
+Whenever you want to attach some data (e.g. a table containing results of an analysis) to an AST, you have to register it as an internal state.
 The main functionalities provided to each internal state are the following.

-• It is automatically updated whenever the current project changes.
-Your data is thus always consistent with the current project.
+- It is automatically updated whenever the current project changes.
+Your data are thus always consistent with the current project.
 More precisely, you still work with your global data (for instance, a hashtable or a reference) as usual in OCaml.
-The project library silently changes this data when required (usually when the current project is changing).
+The project library silently changes the data when required (usually when the current project is changing).
 The extra cost due to the project system is usually an extra indirection.
-Figure 4.4 summarizes these interactions between the project library and your state.

-4.11.
-PROJECT MANAGEMENT SYSTEM
+Figure 4.4 summarizes these interactions between the project library and your state. - It is part of the information saved on disk for restoration in a later session. - It may be part of a selection which is a consistent set of states.
+With such a selection, you can control on which states project operations are consistently applied (see Section 4.11.6).
+For example, it is possible to clear all the states which depend on Value Analysis results. - It is possible to ensure inter-analysis consistency by setting state dependencies.
+For example, if the entry point of the analyzed program is changed (using Globals.set_entry_point), all the results of analyses depending on it (like value analysis' results) are automatically reset.
+If such a reset were not performed, the results of the value analysis would not be consistent anymore with the current entry point, leading to incorrect results.